 The second account is the long-term savings for spending account, which you will use for your children’s education and other expenses.
 Ten percent should also be saved into this account from all the money you make.
 If you start saving for this, even before you have children, by the time they are eighteen and ready to go to college you will have saved a substantial amount of money to cover their tuition.

 The third account is the education fund for your growth and personal development.
 You should set aside another 10% of everything you earn so that you can buy books, courses, coaches, and personal growth assistance.
 Warren Buffett says that the best investment you can make is an investment in yourself, so if you can afford to spend more than 10% on your education, do it.

-The fourth account consists of 55% of everything you earn and should be used for everyday necessities such as rent, food, utilities, gas, clothes, etc. This will keep you healthy and sane, so that you can focus on earning more money and growing the other accounts even if it’s just a little at a time.
+The fourth account consists of 55% of everything you earn and should be used for everyday necessities such as rent, food, utilities, gas, clothes, etc. You can also reduce your monthly expenses by opting for cheaper solutions; for instance, using heating oil for a home furnace instead of an electric furnace can help you save money.
+You can get a month’s worth of fuel at an affordable price from a company like Romeo’s Fuel as well as opt for a budget plan to get discounts and additional benefits.
+This will keep you healthy and sane so that you can focus on earning more money and growing the other accounts even if it’s just a little at a time.

 The fifth account is the play account, to which you contribute 10% and will be used for fun activities for yourself and family.